turingschool/front-end-curriculum/projects/overlook.md

 ## Goals and Objectives

 - Use OOP to drive the design of the application and the code
+- Work with an API to send and receive data
-- Separate business-logic code from view-related code
+- Solidify the code review process
 - Create a robust test suite that thoroughly tests all functionality of a client-side application

 # Requirements